 Do I have to be completely undressed?

 You should undress to your comfort level.
-During a full body massage, most people completely undress, but if you would like to leave your undergarments on, the therapist can work around it.
+During a full body massage, most people completely undress, but if you would like to leave your underwear on, the therapist can work around it.
 Remember you are securely draped during the entire session.
 Some people who are just getting a specific area worked on, ie their back, may choose to wear comfortable work out type shorts or pants but remove their shirt.
 For a fully clothed massage, different techniques will be used as no oil/cream will be used.

 How will I be covered?

 You will be covered at all times with a sheet.
 This is called draping.
 Only the area being worked on will be uncovered.
 Private parts will be covered at all times.
 If the abdomen needs to be worked on, women will receive a separate drape to cover the breasts.